 - A Homebuyer Report will cost you in the region of £500

 That should not be a problem if it is the home of your dreams, but you need to be aware that you may have to lay out this extra money.
 Otherwise, look at newer properties to keep your survey costs down.

-Complete As Quickly As You Can
+Complete As Quick As You Can

-Do Not Use Cowboy Removers
+Don’t Use Cowboy Removers

-This really can be a false economy because often if you use a man with a van, for example, your goods are not insured if anything gets damaged.
-Use a reputable company that is a member of the British Association of Removers, and you are guaranteed that your goods will be safe, and it not they will be insured.
+This really can be a false economy because often if you use a man with a van your goods are not insured if anything gets damaged.
+Use a reputable company that is a member of the British Association of Removers.
+Then it is guaranteed that your goods will be safe, and if not at least they will be insured.